pkibenge/pkibenge.github.io/_posts/blog/2018-04-08-two-months-in.md

 <strong>Tech talk:</strong>
 When it come to debugging code you never know when that obscure error you found a solution for after hours of scouring the internet will rear its ugly head again.
 Having a notebook or file where you store all that type of information will definitely come in handy and save you time in the future.
 You’ll also be at the ready with a quick solution if anyone else has the same issue.

 Remember in your programming class when your instructor talked about the importance of comments?
-It may have seemed a little redundant (...if my code is readable I shouldn't need comments right?) but when the complexity and number of people working on programs increases this become oh so important.
+It may have seemed a little redundant (... if my code is readable I shouldn't need comments right?) but when the complexity and number of people working on programs increases this becomes oh so important.
 Not to mention throw a bone to all those people down the road who may use some or all of your code once you’ve moved on (i.e. interns).
 Any time I see well documented code now I thank my lucky stars.
 Your algorithms and variable names may make sense to you but don’t count on everyone sharing your particularly unique brainwaves.

 #### 2. Ask all the questions (don’t guess!)